hashgraph/hedera-mirror-node/docs/design/hts.md

 -   Add `insertTokenTransferList()` to handle `TokenTransferList` returned by `txRecord.getTokenTransferListsList()`
 -   Update `insertTransferList(...)` to utilize `insertTransfer` and set defaults for tokenId and symbol

-> _Note 1:_ For improved API calls it would be valuable to insert the symbol for cryptoTransfers.
-This is only available on the tokenCreate transaction, so a caching mechanism can be explored ot make this available for transfers

-> _Note 2:_ There's an opportunity to refactor the `OnItem()` to focus better on different TransactionBody types but not necessarily within scope

 ## REST API
 To achieve the goals and for easy integration with existing users the REST API should be updated in the following order